nvimdev/guard.nvim/README.md

 ft('c'):fmt('clang-format')
        :lint('clang-tidy')

--- use stylua to format lua files and no linter ft('lua'):fmt('stylua')
+-- use prettier to format jsx and js files with no linter configured ft('javascript,javascriptreact'):fmt('prettier')

 -- use lsp to format first then use golines to format ft('go'):fmt('lsp')
         :append('golines')
         :lint('golangci')

--- multiple files register
-ft('typescript,javascript,typescriptreact'):fmt('prettier')

 -- call setup LAST
 require('guard').setup({